 Crownstones know where you are if you carry a smart device with you such as your smartphone.
-Crownstones use the position of this smart device through measuring Bluetooth Low Energy signals.
-This makes it possible for the Crownstones to react upon your presence and proximity.
+Your smart device measures the Bluetooth Low Energy signals emitted by the Crownstones.
+This makes it possible for the Crownstones to react to your presence and proximity.
 This ability is called indoor positioning (or indoor localization).
 To enable this feature, you need to have a minimum number of Crownstones and train them by walking a few rounds in a specific room.
 You do the same in the rest of the rooms so the Crownstone’s AI can learn in which room you are!

 Four Crownstones in the home is the absolute minimum.
 The more Crownstones are present, the more information the Crownstones have on your location.
 The localization works best with at least two Crownstones per room.
 The Crownstones in other rooms also contribute to the positioning accuracy because the Bluetooth signals go through walls.
 Hence, two Crownstones per room is often sufficient (the Crownstones in neighbouring rooms are participating as well).